AhmetCengiz03/football-project/dashboard/README.md

 # Dashboard

 A dashboard can be run to view visualisations of minute by minute data on football matches.
+To run the dashboard use: streamlit run streamlit_app.py

 ## Overview